 Notices to Appear can be issued by any of the agencies of the Department of Homeland Security: Immigration and Customs Enforcement (ICE), U.S. Customs and Border Protection (CBP), or USCIS.
 Due to its service-oriented focus, however, USCIS has historically referred cases to ICE to decide if removal proceeding should begin.

-This division was purposely set up in the Homeland Security Act, according to Benjamin Johnson, executive director of the American Immigration Lawyers Association, “so that the ‘service’ component was not overshadowed by the enforcement and border components.”
+This division between service and enforcement was purposely set up in the Homeland Security Act, according to Benjamin Johnson, executive director of the American Immigration Lawyers Association, “so that the ‘service’ component was not overshadowed by the enforcement and border components.”

 This memorandum means USCIS will now start removal proceedings without consulting ICE, and therefore, according to Johnson,“The Trump Administration is re-writing the Homeland Security Act without Congressional action.”